 SSO, short for "single sign-on," allows your members to sign into your Pathwright account with an existing email and password that's authenticated through another service.

 Setup SSO on your Pathwright account in 3 steps:

-- If you're not on the Enterprise Plan, you'll need to upgrade to the Enterprise Plan in order to setup SSO for your account or request SSO as an "add on" to your existing plan for an additional fee.
+If you're not on the Enterprise Plan, you'll need to upgrade to the Enterprise Plan in order to setup SSO for your account or it may be added on to the Complete Plan for an additional fee by special agreement.
 If you'd like to upgrade your plan, contact us.

 FAQs: once SSO is implemented on your account, here's how it works:

 When existing members use the new SSO option, their existing account will be automatically linked to the identity provider and they'll be logged in (provided the email addresses match exactly).

 When new members use the new SSO option to create an account, we'll automatically sign them in and also create a Pathwright member account in the background with a randomly generated password.
 This password won't be visible to the member under your Pathwright account.
 However, if the member signs into a separate Pathwright Account that does not use your SSO provider, they'll need to login with their email and use the "forgot password" option to reset their randomly-generated password.